 Create and Edit Groups

-Only administrators and delegated administrators can create and edit public groups, but anyone can create and edit their own personal groups.
+Only administrators and delegated administrators can create and edit public groups, but anyone can create and edit their own personal groups in Salesforce Classic.
+Personal groups aren't available in Lightning.

 To create or edit a group: